TheWorkflowAcademy/Automated-Invoice-Creation/README.md

-# Automated and Send Out Invoices from CRM
+# Automate and Send Out Invoices from CRM
 The main idea here is, at some defined trigger in the CRM, to automatically create an invoice and send it out via email.

 ## Configuration